What to see in Boise

 Boise has a few excellent museums including the Boise Art Museum, the Idaho Black History Museum, and the popular Basque Museum and Cultural Center.
 Also worth a visit is the World Center for Birds of Prey, which hosts live presentations and educational tours for the whole family.

-There are some lovely parks in Boise, perfect for a lazy afternoon in summer.
-Julia Davis Park is home to a small zoo and rose garden, as well as a scenic railroad; while Barber Park is known for its wildlife, and visitors can spot deer, elk, bald eagles, and other animals.
+There are some lovely parks in Boise.
+Julia Davis Park is home to a small zoo and rose garden, as well as a scenic railroad.
+Barber Park is known for its wildlife, and visitors can spot deer, elk, bald eagles, and other animals.
 Barber Park is also the starting point for a summer tradition in Boise: floating down the Boise River.
 The Greenbelt path system connects five major parks throughout Boise, providing wonderfully extensive space for exercise and recreation.

-A flood of immigrants from the Basque Country (Spain and France) built lives in the US, with immigration peaking in the…
+In the 1830s a flood of immigrants from the Basque Country (Spain and France) arrived in the United States, Idaho being…

-Bogus Basin, the remarkable recreation area in Boise's backyard, has grown from a small ski hill with a rope tow into…
+Bogus Basin has grown from a small ski hill with a rope tow into a large holiday ski destination with three lodges, numerous…

 Become our Boise Travel Expert